sweenejp/mnca-message-board-template/posts/the-fossil-record-unit-2-lesson-16.md

 <br>

-Here is a video on radiocarbon dating which is a type of radiometric dating.
+Here is a video on radiocarbon dating which is a type of **radiometric dating**.
 Radiometric dating is a tool that allows us to know how old a fossil or artifact is.

 <div class="youtube-container"><iframe class="responsive-iframe" src="https://www.youtube.com/embed/phZeE7Att_s" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe></div>